-You know that News websites have the amazing SEO and if your website’s name gets mentioned.
-It surely is a great news.
+You know that New websites have amazing SEO and if your website’s name gets mentioned.
+It surely is great news.

 #117.
 Facebook Company Page

 Well, if you do it right.
-The company page on Facebook can send a lot of social signals to your website.
+A company page on Facebook can send a lot of social signals to your website.

 #118.
 Brand mentions at Reputed Websites

-With no hyperlink, if your brand name gets mentioned at any famous website, it surely is a good signal to Google.
+With no hyperlink, if your brand name gets mentioned at any leading website, it surely is a good signal to Google.

 #119.
 Having Legitimate Social Accounts

-Creating the social accounts can’t work until you have someone to interact and if someone does, it’s one of the Google ranking factors.
+Creating social accounts can’t work until you have someone to interact, and if someone does, it’s one of the Google ranking factors.

 #120.
 Listed at Google Business

-You may have seen the search results for the companies showing the working hours and other details on the right side of the text results.
+You may have seen search results for companies showing working hours and other details on the right side of text results.

 #121.
 Number of RSS Subscribers